 Where to get vaccinated?

 The Pfizer / BioNTech vaccine will be available in around 50 hospitals in Australia.
 The AstraZeneca vaccine will be available at GP respiratory clinics, General Practices that meet specific requirements, Aboriginal Controlled Community Health Services, and state-run vaccination clinics.
+The Pfizer should also be soon available at GP clinics.
 As the roll out continues, more locations will also be made available.

 Vaccine Rollout and international travels